prpole/dissertation/chapter2/main.md

 traditional boundaries between human history and natural history---the very boundary that Chakrabarty and Baucom say the Anthropocene itself complicates.
 "You must not deny your relatives, the other animals," London tells us.
 He
-continues: "*Their history is your history*" (emphasis mine).
-What appears a statement of inter-species comaradery becomes much more when considered in terms of London's larger project in relation to species.
+continues: *Their history is your history*.
+What appears a statement of inter-species camaraderie becomes much more when considered in terms of London's larger project in relation to species.
 He uses the species concept as a starting point for a narrative exploration of the natural history of the human---a unique kind of historical fiction, we might say, a natural history fiction.

 *Before Adam* is undoubtedly such a fiction, an attempt to bring to life, to bring to experience, the natural history of the human.
 It experiments not so